wp-plugins/wp-conditional-captcha/readme.txt

 == Upgrade Notice ==

+= 3.2.2 =
+Minor modifications in response to changes in the latest version of Akismet.

 = 3.2.1 =
 Fixes a bug on the settings page that prevented some users from using the reCAPTCHA option.